 4. Lower Back Pain

-The back is put under severe strain by repeated twists and extensions during smashes and bandejas.
+The back is put to the test by repeated twists and extensions during smashes and bandejas.

-- The cause: A lack of core strength or poor leg flexion that forces compensation with the back.
+- The cause: A lack of core strength or poor leg flexion which forces compensation with the back.

 - How to avoid it:

-- Work on your “core” (abs and lower back) off the court.
+- Work on your “core” (abdominals and lower back) off the court.

-- Remember to bend your knees well for low balls instead of bending your back.
+- Remember to bend your knees well on low balls instead of arching your back.

 The Prevention “Checklist”